Karrtii/CookBook/README.md

 Could not be done because I could not save an image in SQLite.
 The implicit intent works like a charm, but nothing else does.
 I could have used Blob, but I didnt.
 I tried to save the path of the image from the gallery as a string, but it just didnt work with Glide, eventhough the path of the image and the path returned from the database were same, and there were no errors thrown.
 So i really didnt know what went wrong here.
 The code is still available and commented out in AddRecipeFragment under view folder.

+I could have just removed the image all together and just have title, ingredients and steps, which would be more user friendly as it would not confuse users.
+But I still left it in there just to show that I did try to do it.

 Temporary solution: Generating random food pictures from drawable folder.

 ![image](https://user-images.githubusercontent.com/71009398/118403208-a9b78800-b66d-11eb-89ec-bf6f3aef8b11.png)